jersonreyes/blnd/README.md

 ## Deployment
 If you are not capable of spending money on hosting and buying your own domain, you can use free domain domain providers like freenom. (http://freenom.com/) and then use web hosting services such as x10hosting (https://x10hosting.com/)

-All you have to do is setup a database, copy the phpmyadmin username and password, database name are also pre-set.
+All you have to do is setup a database, copy the phpmyadmin username and password.
+The database name is also pre-set.
 Copy all of these information and change the values on the .php files.

 **STEP BY STEP**